vincentdeng-veracode/verademo-github-app/README.md

  awef
 ### URLsawef
 wef
-`/reset` will reset the data in the database with a load of:
+`/reset` will reset tawefhe data in the database with a load of:
  - users
  - jokes
  - heckles